renato-favarin/ds_em_producao/README.md

 ![sin_cos](https://user-images.githubusercontent.com/64495168/129500567-88f18fe1-d361-4c8d-b070-229b10848abd.png)

 The next step was to identify the most relevant features for training machine learning models.
-For this, in addition to the knowledge acquired during EDA, the Python implementations of the Boruta R package (https://github.com/scikit-learn-contrib/boruta_py) was used.
+For this, in addition to the knowledge acquired during EDA, the Python implementations of the Boruta R package (https://github.com/scikit-learn-contrib/boruta_py) was used. <br>
+The features chosen by Boruta are described in the notebook.

 ## Machine learning modeling